sthysel/pandashells/README.md

 Overview
 ----

-* All pandaShells executables begin with a "p."
+* All Pandashells executables begin with a "p."
 This is designed to work nicely with the bash-completion feature.
-If you can't remember the exact name of a command, simply typing p.[tab] will show you a complete list of all pandaShells commands.
+If you can't remember the exact name of a command, simply typing p.[tab] will show you a complete list of all Pandashells commands.

 * Every command can be run with a -h option to view help.
 Each of these help messages will contain multiple examples of how to proerly use the tool.